 Daily Pledge: Holmes Park Elementary

-Mrs. Surber's Kindergarten class at Holmes Park Elementary recites the Pledge of Allegiance.
+Mrs. Coatney's 1st grade at Holmes Park Elementary recites the Pledge of Allegiance.

 by